Choonholic/ChzzkDownloader/doc/en-US/how_to_control_chzzk_transport_finalizer.en-US.md

 * **RPC ID** - Default ID is `70`.
 Use `--rpcid` option to change.

 ## How To Request
-To request action from Chzzk Live Finalizer, send the object like below through the socket.
+To request action from Chzzk Transport Finalizer, send the object like below through the socket.

 ```json
 {